caohieu04/nameUSADB/README.md

       ![Query with trie](./query_wtrie.png)

-  * Compares to 10 ms query from database.
+  * Compares to 10 ms query from database (Indexes created)

       ![Query with database](./query_pg.png)